GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

    :target: https://www.flickr.com/photos/randychiu/4602851011/

-We are looking for someone into open source, also who likes writing blog posts, social networks, organizing events, presenting scikit-learn, and improving processes.
+We are looking for someone into open source, but also who likes writing blog posts, social networks, organizing events, presenting scikit-learn, and improving processes.